History of Hutt Wairarapa Operational Support

-History of the Hutt Valley Fire Support Unit (Formally Fire Police)
+History of the Hutt Wairarapa Operational Support Unit (Formally Fire Support and Fire Police)

 1955 February 16

 The inaugural meeting of the Lower Hutt Fire Police Corps was held at the Lower Hutt fire station commencing at 8pm, CFO H Hume chaired the meeting.
 Present were G. Vaughn, C. Boncey, S. Percival, J. Carnegie and E. Patterson.
 It is believed that these people were members of the Legion of Frontiers men who at that time controlled traffic at major incidents.
 A code of practice was explained to the newly formed group by CFO H. Hume.
 Their uniform consisted of an armband which was to be worn for identification purposes on all occasions.
 CFO H Hume was to seek approval from the senior police force officer of the district for the purpose of establishing a volunteer fire police corps and submit names of intending members.
 The question of insurance and call out procedure were discussed and deferred till a later date.

 A swearing in ceremony at 8:15pm was carried out by CFO H. Hume in his capacity as a JP at the Lower Hutt Council Chambers.
 The ceremony was chaired by Mr H. Horler, Chairman of the Fire Board who passed on a message of good will and presented the new members with their identity cards.